brobeson/ctest-lab/docs/index.md

 are three ways to discover tests:

 1. CTest Lab attempts to discover tests when it activates.
-1. You can run the `CTest: Discover Tests` command from the command palette.
+1. You can run the `Test: Refresh Tests` command from the command palette.
 1. You can click the `Refresh` button in the Testing view.

 Test discovery requires that you have configured your project.
 CTest Lab runs